CatpainBlack/FantASM/Docs/index.md

 `incbin`

 ### History
+0.7.7
+* Implemented local labels (prefixed with a .)
+* Fixed an issue with labels that ended with a colon.

 0.7.6
-- Implemented expression parsing for Indirect load instructions
+* Implemented expression parsing for Indirect load instructions
-- Added undocumented bit/res/set/rotate opcodes using the index registers, all undocumented instructions are now handled
+* Added undocumented bit/res/set/rotate opcodes using the index registers, all undocumented instructions are now handled

-- Refactored the instruction encoder, reduced the amount of spaghetti logic
+* Refactored the instruction encoder, reduced the amount of spaghetti logic

 0.7.5
-- Big code refactoring in order to better implement future expression parser improvements
+* Big code refactoring in order to better implement future expression parser improvements

 0.7.4
-- Implemented "Incbin" directive
+* Implemented "Incbin" directive
-- Internal code refactoring to remove some "unsafe" code
+* Internal code refactoring to remove some "unsafe" code

 0.7.3
-- Better handling of expressions when referencing labels that have not yet been defined
+* Better handling of expressions when referencing labels that have not yet been defined

 0.7.2
-- Improved assembly speed
+* Improved assembly speed
-- Implemented CSpect pseudo opcodes
+* Implemented CSpect pseudo opcodes
-- Implemented z80n extended opcodes
+* Implemented z80n extended opcodes

 0.7.1
-- First public release
+* First public release